jbnetapp/demosmbc/README.md

 192.168.0.61     cluster1         connected         true
 ````

-Check SnapMirror and verify if the same Lun has been created on both clusters with same serial number
+Check SnapMirror and verify if the same Lun has been created on both clusters with same serial number *Example Serial is **wOj7N$QPt5OO** *
 ````
 [root@centos1 demosmbc]# ssh -l admin cluster2 snapmirror show Access restricted to authorized users